College Football Bowl Picks 2018: Predictions on Most Overlooked Games Remaining

 Camping World Stadium, Orlando, Florida

-This has a chance to be one of the highest scoring games of the bowl season, as both teams feature explosive offensive attacks.
+This has a chance to be one of the highest-scoring games of the bowl season, as both teams feature explosive offensive attacks.

 Will Grier was a legitimate Heisman contender for the West Virginia Mountaineers (8-3), and he had his team in contention for the Big 12 title.
 However, a loss to Oklahoma in the final regular-season game kept West Virginia from playing Texas in the title game.
-Grier has completed 266 of 397 passes for 3,864 yards with 37 touchdowns and eight interceptions.
+Grier has completed 266 of 397 passes for 3,864 yards with 37 touchdowns and eight interceptions this year.

 Syracuse (9-3) depends on quarterback Eric Dungey to trigger their offense.
 Dungey has thrown for 2,565 yards with 17 touchdowns and seven interceptions.
-He is a brilliant runner who has 732 rushing yards and has scored 15 touchdowns.
+He is a brilliant runner who has 732 rushing yards and 15 touchdowns.
 Syracuse is a one-point favorite in this game.

 Prediction: Syracuse 42, West Virginia 38